thelindat/nui_doorlock/README.md

 States.json will auto-generate if the file does not exist.

 * Config for both Community MRPD and gabz_MRPD
-Just choose which config file to use and rename if using gabz.
+Just choose which config file to use and delete the one you are not using.

 * Set door access permissions
 Set multiple jobs to be authorised to use a door, with the minimum required grade `authorizedJobs = {['police']=0, ['offpolice']=0}`